 However, it is also essential to look at who was surveyed.

-For example, if a political survey is conducted among registered voters, it will be more accurate than if it is born among the general population.
+For example, if a political survey is conducted among registered voters, it will be more accurate than if it is done among the general population.

 Compare the results to other surveys.